-Listening to ‘Payload’ immediately dragged me back to seeing them live in Chicago years ago, where the energy was so desperate and electric it felt like the walls might actually cave in.
-You haven’t truly lived until you’ve seen this band sweat through a set, and honestly, it’s high time they brought that chaos north to Milwaukee.
+Listening to ‘Payload‘ immediately dragged me back to seeing them live in Chicago years ago, where the energy was so desperate and electric it felt like the walls might actually cave in.
+You haven’t truly lived until you’ve seen this band sweat through a set, and honestly, it’s high time they brought that chaos to Milwaukee.
 Whether they tear the roof off the Cactus Club or turn the X-Ray Arcade into a beautiful, feedback-drenched disaster, we’re more than ready for the homecoming.
 This record is a definitive reminder that while the world might be getting objectively worse, The Arrivals are still one of the few bands capable of making the decline sound like a goddamn anthem.
+Be sure to follow The Arrivals on their Instagram to keep up to date on the new album and future tour dates.
+The album is almost here… April 17, 2026 cannot come soon enough for me though.

 Links to check out: